 ° 1360 in der Grünangergaße ermordet, und in allg: Krankenhaus gerichtlich b[e]s[chau]t worden, alt 36 Jr: Sartori Chyrurg.[us]
 Prim.[us".
 (A-Wsa, Totenbeschreibamt 95, lit.
 H, fol.
 80r)

 "10 Xb: 791" given as Hofdemel's date of death in his Sperrs-Relation.
 This date is referred to as factual in the whole file.

-The autopsy which was conducted at the Allgemeines Krankenhaus took some time, but this does not explain a discrepancy of four days.
+The autopsy, which was conducted at the Allgemeines Krankenhaus, took some time, but this does not explain a discrepancy of four days.
 The entry in the death records was copied from the surgeon's note which proves that the autopsy had already been done.
-It would also be very interesting to figure out where and under which circumstances Hofdemel was buried.
-His name of course does not appear in the records of Vienna's General Hospital concerning Hofdemel's burial which gives December 7th as his date of death and December 9th as the date of his burial.
+The confusion is not reduced by the entry in the records of Vienna's General Hospital concerning Hofdemel's burial which gives December 7th as his date of death and December 9th as the date of his burial.
 In this entry Hofdemel is referred to as "Hofdümel N. gew.
 Kanzelist bey der Oberst Justitz Stelle" with the cause of death given as "sich selbst ermordet".

 Especially annoying is the fact that Baur seems to think that by repeatedly referring to my work in her book she has gained the right to present some results of my research as her own wisdom.
 She also seems to assume that by acknowledging the existence of my publications she has inoculated herself against my criticism.
 What follows are a few examples of Baur presenting information that she has taken right out of one of my articles without giving her source: